About Us | Texas Tech University Health Sciences Center

 cynthia.jumper@ttuhsc.edu

-Zuber Mulla, PhD, MSPH
+Zuber Mulla, Ph.D., MSPH

 TTUHSC - El Paso